EnterpriseDB/repmgr/README.md

 ---------------------------------

-`repmgrd` is a management and monitoring daemon which runs on each node in a replication cluster and.
+`repmgrd` is a management and monitoring daemon which runs on each node in a replication cluster.
 It can automate actions such as failover and updating standbys to follow the new primary, as well as providing monitoring information about the state of each standby.